 ^{14.} The contract for the Rehabilitation Center does not include a dispute resolution clause.
-Claimants therefore rely on the TPA and its definition of an investment authorization for the resolution of their related disputes.
+Claimants therefore rely on the TPA and its definitions of an investment authorization and investment agreement for the resolution of their related disputes.

-^{15.} In footnote 14 of the TPA, Chapter 10, Section C, both Contracting Parties recognized that neither has a foreign investment authority.
+^{15.} In footnote 14 of the TPA, Chapter 10, Section C, both Contracting Parties recognized that neither had a foreign investment authority at the time of signing the TPA.